elastest/elastest-device-emulator-service/docs/index.md

 # How to run
-* Run EDS using docker-compose: This method allows docker to setup containers and connect them in a custom network.
+* Run EDS using docker-compose: This method allows docker to setup containers and connect them in a custom network named **elastest_elastest**.
 All the IPEs register after 10 seconds with FrontEnd.

 Start EDS using: